Online Learning: A Modern Introduction Using Convex Optimization: Convex Analysis Bits: Bregman Divergence

-Let me give you some more intuition on the concept Bregman divergence.
-Consider the case that $\psi$ is twice differentiable in a ball $B$ around $\by$ and $\bx \in B$.
-So, by the Taylor's theorem, there exists $0\leq\alpha\leq1$ such that
+Let me give you some more intuition on the concept of the Bregman divergence.
+Consider the case that $\psi$ is twice differentiable in an open ball $\mathcal{B}$ around $\by$ and $\bx \in \mathcal{B}$.
+So, by Taylor's theorem, there exists $0\leq\alpha\leq1$ such that

 where $\bz=\alpha \bx+(1-\alpha)\by$.
-Hence, we are using a \emph{local norm} that depends on the Hessian of $\psi$. \emph{Different areas of the space will have a different value of the Hessian, and so the Bregman will behave differently}.
-We will use this exact idea in the local norm analysis of Online Mirror Descent (Section~\ref{sec:omd_local_norms}) and Follow-the-Regularized-Leader (Section~\ref{sec:ftrl_local_norms}).
+Hence, we are using a \emph{squared local norm} that depends on the Hessian of $\psi$. \emph{Different areas of the space will have a different value of the Hessian, and so the Bregman will behave differently}.
+We will use this exact idea in the local norm analyses of \ac{OMD} (Section~\ref{sec:omd_local_norms}) and \ac{FTRL} (Section~\ref{sec:ftrl_local_norms}).